CppMicroServices/rfcs/text/0009-ManifestCacheService.md

 {
 ...
         auto manifest = FetchBundleManifest(location);
+        if (manifest) {
             // Now, create a BundleArchive with the given manifest at 'entry' in the
             // BundleResourceContainer, and remember the created BundleArchive here for later
             // processing, including purging any items created if an exception is thrown. barchives.push_back(coreCtx->storage->CreateAndInsertArchive(resCont,
                                                                          symbolicName,
                                                                          manifest));
+        }
+        else {
+            barchives.push_back(coreCtx->storage->CreateAndInsertArchive(resCont,
+                                                                         symbolicName));

+        }
 ...
   return installedBundles;
 }